Natureshadow/awesomeNextcloudMobileApps/README.md

 ### Misc.

 * As I cannot verify Android apps as I have no Android mobile, I need to trust your additions.
 A second person maintaining this list that owns an Android is welcome to join.
-* Links should point to the web sites of the software product or into the most common app store of the respective platform.
+* Links should point to the web sites of the software product or into the most common app store of the respective platform and to a free app store if the app is free software.

 ## iOS